rjaditya-2702/rjaditya-2702/README.md

 ## About Me

 I'm an AI Researcher, currently completing my Master's degree at Northeastern University's AI program from Khoury College of Computer Sciences (GPA: 4.0/4.0).
-My work sits at the intersection of cutting-edge AI research and real-world applications, with a focus on Foundation Generative Models, Model Interpretability, Theory of Mind in AI, and production-grade machine learning systems.
+My work sits at the intersection of contributing new knowledge to AI community and bringing real-world impact, with a focus on Foundation Generative Models, Model Interpretability, Theory of Mind in AI, and production-grade machine learning systems.

 Currently, I'm working with **Dr. Agata Lapedriza Garcia**, **Dr. Natalie Shapira**, and **Dr. David Bau** on testing VLMs' Theory of Mind capacity, while also architecting production RAG systems that serve thousands of users.